InterTriplete2010/IIR_Butterworth_Filter_Cpp/README.md

 # IIR_Butterworth_Filter_Cpp
-C++ code to calculate the coefficients of the Butterworth filter
+C++ code to calculate the coefficients of the Butterworth filter.

 This code calculates the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Butterworth filters.
 The file IIR_Butterworth.cpp can be used to test the code.
 It also filters the data, but no zero-phase delay is applied.
 The name space is: IIR_B_F.